epoc-ed/manual/Jungfrau-GUI.rst

    :align: center

 ``Accelerating potential (HT)``
-    Voltage used to accelerate electrons
+    Voltage used to accelerate electrons.

 ``Gaussian Fit``
-    Fits a (super) gaussian on the projected electron beam.
-Usually used to determine the beam center and assess the beam focus.
+    Fits a function, typically a variant of a 2D-Gaussian, to the projected electron beam.
+Can be used to determine the beam center and assess the beam focus.

 ``Enable pop-up Window``
-    If checked, cretes a pop-up window displaying curves of eveolution of fitted parameters of the on-live Gaussian fitting.
+    If checked, creates a pop-up window displaying curves of evolution of fitted parameters of the on-live Gaussian fitting.

 ``X_center (px)``
     Abscissa of the Gaussian center in the coordinate system of the dock area.